Archery Hall of Fame and Museum

 Notes of Interest

-• Recipient, U.S. Medal of Merit from President Harry Truman for his rocketry developments during WW II, 1948
+Recipient, U.S. Medal of Merit from President Harry Truman for His Rocketry Developments During World War II, 1948